 - We consider the sharing to be necessary in your vital interests or to safeguard your welfare as a vulnerable person (see exceptional circumstances section below).

-We will not ask you to give advance consent at the start of the academic year for us to share information with your parents generally or in certain future circumstances.
+We do not ask you to give advance consent at the start of the academic year for us to share information with your parents generally or in certain future circumstances.
 We consider that consent to share information is not valid without knowing all the relevant circumstances.

 If we know that you are experiencing health difficulties or other matters affecting your welfare, when providing support to you we may suggest that you speak to your family or ask for your permission to contact your family, if we consider that this may be helpful to you.
 Exceptionally we may contact family members to share information without your consent.
-This would happen where either it is not possible for you to give consent or it is not appropriate in the specific circumstances for us to ask for your consent, and where we consider that sharing the information is necessary in your vital interests or to safeguard your welfare when you are vulnerable (e.g. in a medical emergency so that appropriate decisions can be taken about your medical care, or to enable you to be removed from a situation which poses a clear risk to your health, safety or welfare).
+This would happen where either it is not possible for you to give consent or it is not appropriate in the specific circumstances for us to ask for your consent , and where we consider that sharing the information is necessary in your vital interests or to safeguard your welfare when you are vulnerable (e.g. in a medical emergency so that appropriate decisions can be taken about your medical care, or to enable you to be removed from a situation which poses a clear risk to your health, safety or welfare ).

 - Consent: you have agreed to us sharing your data